Executive MBA

 Economics for Business

-The aim of this module is to enable you to recognise and work with the tools and concepts that economists use to explain how market conditions are determined and how the economic environment influences business performance.
-The objective is to develop an understanding of economic forces and the ability to apply economic analysis to problems related to business strategy and managerial decision-making.
+By the end of the module, you will develop an understanding of economic forces and the ability to apply economic analysis to problems related to business strategy and managerial decision-making.

 Game-changing Technologies and Grand Challenges